Waratah West

 What is the weighted average housing cost based on tenure mix in the suburb of Waratah West?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,301.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,301.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,853/month, and renters paying $1,689/month.

 How affordable is housing in the suburb of Waratah West relative to local incomes?